To compute orientations of Morse flow trees in Legendrian contact homology: The sign v

 If $\bm(\Gamma')=0$ we let $\bm_{\min}(\Gamma')=0$.

 \begin{example} In Figure \ref{fig:finish1val} we have $\bm_{\min}(\Gamma)= 3$, and in Figure \ref{fig:finish2val} we have $\bm_{\min}(\Gamma)= 5$. \end{example}

-We will also use a certain subspace of the tangent space of the flow-out of $\Gamma'$ at the special puncture $q$, called the \emph{true kernel} of $\Gamma'$, $\Ker_q(\Gamma')$.
+We will also use a certain subspace of the flow-out of $\Gamma'$ at the special puncture $q$, called the \emph{true kernel} of $\Gamma'$, $\Ker_q(\Gamma')$.
 This space is related to the kernel of the corresponding linearized $\dbar$-operator.
-To define this space, we will repeatedly use the trivialization from Section \ref{sec:triv} and in particular parallel transport along the elementary regions to identify tangent spaces of $M$ along $\Gamma$.
 We will omit the $q$ in the notation of $\Ker_q(\Gamma')$ when there is no risk of confusion.

-The space $\Ker(\Gamma')$ is defined inductively as follows, with the set-up introduced in Table \ref{table:flowouts}.
-In particular, $p$ denotes the true vertex of $\Gamma'$ connected to $q$ via the edge $e$.
+The space $\Ker(\Gamma')$ is defined inductively as follows, with the set-up introduced in Section \ref{sec:goodflow}.
+In particular, $q$ is the special puncture of $\Gamma'$ and $p$ denotes a true vertex of $\Gamma'$ connected to the special puncture $q$ via the edge $e$.
+However, here we do not assume $e$ to be a local flow line of $\Lambda$; we are allowed to change defining function difference along $e$, but $q$ is not allowed to be a point where $e$ intersect itself.